-As a website operator you’re advised to include your email address on your website so that you can easily be contacted by visitors.
-The problem with including your e-mail address is that you could find yourself inundated with spam.
-This isn’t just annoying, it could also mean you’re at risk from phishing emails as well as malicious programs that cyber criminals hide in attachments.
-Necessity being the mother of invention, website operators try everything to stop spambots from gaining access to their email addresses.
-We compare the most popular methods and explain their advantages and disadvantages.
+As a website operator you’re advised to include your email address on your website so that you can easily be contacted by visitors, but should you put your email address on your website?
+Sometimes it’s even mandatory if you do business within the EU and this is because of the GDPR.
+The problem with including your email address is that you could find yourself inundated with spam.
+So how do you protect your email address on your website from spam and still fulfill your obligations?
+We present the most popular methods and explain their advantages and disadvantages.

-Email harvesting is the automated acquisition of email addresses for unfair advertising, phishing attacks, or spreading malicious software, and is usually software-supported.
-For this purpose, specialized programs (known as ‘email harvesters’) search websites, mailing lists, internet forums, or social media platforms for email addresses.
-The characteristic syntax, which corresponds to all email addresses, delivers the sought-after contact information.
-Simple search patterns in a website’s source text search for @ signs.
-This sign is not normally found in natural texts, but is used in email addresses to separate the username and domain from each other.
-Transcribing the address provides little protection.
-More refined spambots can even search for popular alternative spellings such as [at], [AT], (at), (AT):
+Email harvesting is the automated acquisition of email addresses for unfair advertising, phishing attacks, or spreading malicious software.
+Specialized programs (known as “email harvesters”) search websites, mailing lists, forums, or social media platforms for email addresses.
+They recognize email addresses due to their characteristic features such as the @ sign.
+More refined spambots can even search for alternative spellings website operators try to get away with such as [at], [AT], (at), (AT):

-Classic representation of the email address without protection
+Classic representation of the email address without being protected

 In order to be able to protect an email address as much as possible before it is automatically read out by email harvesters, you have to envision how it is generally integrated into a web page.
 A simple, easily accessible email address can be inserted into any HTML page using the following code example: